 , the same Dorset

-1648-1681)...
-Another 69 words (5 lines of text) are included under the topic Early Thurbervil Notables in all our PDF Extended History products and printed products wherever possible.
+from 1555.
+He lived...
+Another 101 words (7 lines of text) are included under the topic Early Thurbervil Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Thurbervil family to the New World and Oceana

 To escape the uncertainty of the political and religious uncertainty found in England

 , many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Thurbervils were some of the first of the immigrants to arrive in North America: Mr. Turberville who landed in America in 1670.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.

 - ^ Smith, George (ed), Dictionary of National Biography.
 London: Smith, Elder & Co., 1885-1900.
 Print